HSR&D Center for Health Information and Communication (CHIC)

 Browse our website by expanding the navigation pane by clicking in the top left “Center for Health Information and Communication (CHIC)”.
 You can learn more about us, fellowship programs, our commitment, resources and contact information.

-Senior Program Manager Hired – Linda Collins has been hired as the Center’s new Senior Program Manager.
-Linda will lead our Center’s team of professional staff in the conduct of cutting-edge research to improve population health of Veterans.
+Supervisory Program Specialist Hired: Jasma Adams has been hired as the Center’s newest Supervisory Program Specialist.
+Jasma joins Linda Collins, Administrative Officer, and Erica Evans, Supervisory Program Specialist, to lead our Center’s team of professional staff in the conduct of cutting-edge research to improve the health of Veterans.